freme-project/freme-project.github.io/_pages/knowledge-base/eInternationalization.md

 ## Supported ITS categories

-The e-Internationalization service supports almost all [ITS 2.0 categories](http://www.w3.org/TR/2013/PR-its20-20130924/#datacategory-description)
+The e-Internationalisation service supports almost all [ITS 2.0 categories](http://www.w3.org/TR/2013/PR-its20-20130924/#datacategory-description)

 Below the list of **not** supported ITS 2.0 categories for each file format